Governors Island 2020: Playgrounds, Camping, Biking, and Wide-Open Spaces

 Keep an eye out for bikes: While there are no cars on the isle, there are a ton of cyclists.
 Most are careful, especially since there are so many children wandering around.
 But remind your kids that when they're walking on the streets, bikes may come flying their way.

-Governors Island is open seven days a week from Wednesday, May 1-Thursday, October 31, 10am-6pm on weekdays and 10am-7pm on weekends.
-From Memorial Day through Labor Day, the island is open until 10pm on Friday and Saturday nights.
+Governors Island is open seven days a week beginning Wednesday, July 15, 2020, from 10am-6pm on weekdays and 10am-7pm on weekends.
 Ferries run every day to and from Governors Island from lower Manhattan.
 The Brooklyn ferry only runs on Saturdays, Sundays, and holiday Mondays.
-In June, a new ferry will be added to the Manhattan route, increasing weekend service to every 20 minutes and upping capacity by 1,000 riders an hour.
+New in 2020: It departs from the Red Hook/Atlantic Basin Ferry terminal.
+Don't forget to book your ferry reservation in advance for 2020 service.

-The cost is $3 round-trip for adults on weekdays and weekend afternoons, free for children under age 13, and free to all on weekend mornings.
-IDNYC holders ride for free, too.
-You can buy ferry tickets in person at the Battery Maritime Building in Lower Manhattan or at Pier 6 in Brooklyn as well as in advance online.
-A season pass is also available for purchase online.
+The cost is $3 round-trip for adults on weekdays and weekend afternoons, FREE for children under age 13, and FREE to all on weekend mornings.
+IDNYC holders, NYCHA residents, seniors, and members of the military ride for free, too.
 The NYC Ferry also stops at Governors Island on weekends.

 Photos courtesy of Governors Island unless otherwise noted